 Dagoberto Ramos made these life sized sculptures in The Prehistoric Valley of animals from the Jurassic Period.
 They are spread over a large area in a realistic setting.

-In January 2023 I made my 5th visit since 2019 and I have stayed in over 12 “Casas Particulars”.
+In January 2023 I made my 5th visit since 2019 and I stayed in over 12 “Casas Particulars”.
 These are private owned houses that you can rent a room.

 I got the opportunity to mix with the family and share their meals.
 All of them were clean, safe and friendly and had a TV and a full range of kitchen appliances.